Medicine A100 BSc (Hons) 2025 entry

 Graduates from the six-year Medicine degree have career prospects in practical, clinical, policy and academic positions, particularly within the NHS or Public Health Services.

-There is a wide range of career opportunities for doctors with over 60 different specialties available.
+There is a wide range of career opportunities for doctors with more than 60 different specialties available.
 For more information, please see NHS medical careers.

 Find out what happens after graduation.